wehlutyk/thesis/content/3-gistr-4-results.md

 #### Branch axis and utterance axis

+\add{an explanation of why we need to reduce to a 1D series (because it's the simplest model of things that will depend on each other and on total size)}

+\add{why we therefore need to ignore exchanges as they don't fit in that representation, and why it still benefits from our deep alignments (we see only real indels)}

 The plots show noticeable regularities in the way transformations vary.
 For a given branch, we distinguish between the two axes of @fig:gistr-lineage-tree as two scales of analysis, each of which corresponds to a different series of events.
 First the horizontal axis: